-Book a private ceramics event for yourself, a semi-private event for two – sixteen guests, or a team-building event for colleagues.
+Book a semi-private event for two – sixteen guests.
 Classes will be tailored to the needs of the individual or group.
-Ceramics private events are a great way to celebrate bridal showers, bachelor/bachelorette, Parents' Day out, and more!

 This class is designed for beginners and for those who want to improve their basic throwing skills.
 Come get your hands dirty in this fun and thorough introduction to throwing clay on the pottery wheel!
 This class will provide hands-on instruction covering the fundamentals of wedging clay, centering, opening, pulling up and shaping your pots.

 A wheel and hand-building-focused class that builds on the fundamentals taught in the Introduction to Ceramics course.
 Students will strengthen their wheel skills with guidance from the instructor on how to throw, trim, and glaze pieces.
 An emphasis will be placed on properly centering, opening, pulling, and shaping vessels.
 Students will explore and expand upon their hand-building skills of coiling, slab, and pinching.